 The Way We Are

-There are spaces devoted to political, contemplative or humanly altered landscapes, to images of Germany, to love in all its clichés, to gender-related or cultural identities, to (post-)colonialism, but also to the concept of painting or to the vertical form.
-Thus the focus is on art-historical issues as well as on social-political discourses.
-A basic idea running through the exhibition is the potential of art to develop oppositional points of view onto what is familiar, to adopt surprising perspectives with regard to what links us all, and thereby to offer exciting, unusual, clever, humorous, poetical or merciless foundations for approaching the great issues of our era.
+There are spaces to political, contemplative or humanly altered landscapes, to images of Germany, to love with all its clichés, to gender-related and cultural identities, to public space, but also to the concept of painting, to vertical form or to the diversity of blackness.
+Artist spaces on Mel Chin, Anna Ehrenstein, Isa Genzken, Norbert Schwontkowski and Sibylle Springer present different artistic approaches in a concentrated way.
+Thus the focus is on art-historical issues as well as social-political discourses.
+A basic idea running through the exhibition is the potential of art to develop oppositional points of view onto what is familiar, to adopt surprising perspectives with regard to what links us all, and thereby to offer exciting, unusual, clever, humorous, poetical or merciless foundations for approaching the great issues of our era through art.

 Exhibition on levels 1 and 2